Adium1000/Scratch-Survival/README.md

 `java -jar JSONtoList.jar <JSON File>`
 So if you have modified an item in `Items.json` you would run `java -jar JSONtoList.jar Items.json`
 Hopefully, you wont see any errors and the program will create a new `Items.txt` file!
 Now all you have to do is open scratch, find the list and import.
 Each JSON has a corrisponding list in the scratch project (see below).
-Find the one you want to change (in this case `++ItemTypes`), show the list by checking the box next to it, right click on it in the stage, click `import` than find your generated TXT file.
+Find the one you want to change (in this case `Raw: Items`), show the list by checking the box next to it, right click on it in the stage, click `import` than find your generated TXT file.
 You will need to click the green flag again to see your hard work.

 Your game should now be modified!